9 Tips For Prepping Your Yard For Winter

 Why Prep Your Yard For Winter

 After all the fun of summer and early autumn, it’s easy to fall into a rut when it comes to landscaping and yard maintenance.
 But if you aren’t in the headspace of getting your yard ready for winter, the first snow will come and you’ll be wishing you had prepped sooner.
-Not only is it critical to prepare your yard for winter to avoid burst pipes, rotting plants, and a dead lawn, but you will thank yourself in the spring for the work you did in the fall.
+With threats of soil erosion from increased precipitation, pest infestations in piles of debris, or damage to the hardscape of your yard (think crumbling pavers and rotting decks), the financial burden of not caring for your yard can’t be understated.
+Not only is it critical to prepare your yard for winter to avoid burst pipes, rotting plants, and a dead lawn, but you will thank yourself in the spring for the work you did in the fall when your yard starts to bloom, and you don’t have any major repairs to do.

 9 Tips To Prep Your Yard For Winter